TO: Ian Robinson, National Physical Laboratory (NPL), Mass and engineering team Hampton Road, Teddington, Middlesex, TW11 0LW NPL

 Dear Dr. Ian Robinson,

-Out of a high school in New Orleans — https://81018.com/home/ — we followed embedded geometries back to the Planck scale, and then out to the approximate size of the universe using base-2 (doublings) of those Planck natural units.
+Out of a high school in New Orleans — https://81018.com/home/ — we followed embedded geometries back to the Planck scale, and then out to the approximate size of the universe.
+We were using base-2 (doublings) of those Planck natural units.
 It was a geometry class.
 We were just following a simple logic, talking about Zeno and anticipated hitting the Planck Wall at some point.
 We thought it would take thousands of steps.
 In 45 we were down to the CERN scale in particle physics, and in 67 more steps we hit the wall.
 Going larger was equally dramatic.
 In just 90 steps, we were out to the current expansion.
-Finally, here was a visceral grasp of exponentiation.
+It was a visceral grasp of exponentiation.

 202 doublings — https://81018.com/chart/ — from the smallest to the largest!
 “Isn’t it fascinating?”, we thought.